 - European-based Usenet backbones are: XSNews, CheapNews and Searchtech (NL)

 If you want a block account to help fill in incomplete items when downloading from Usenet, make sure to choose a block account from a different backbone provider.
 You may even want to choose one from a different continent.
 Sure that may mean somewhat slower speeds, but that's more than made up for by it filling in any missing pieces, especially for those hot new releases.
 Plus you only fall back on the block account when your main day-to-day account encounters any incomplete items.

-In the table below, we outline some ideal pairings for main and matching block account Usenet providers with the backbone providers indicated in (parentheses).
+In the table below, we outline some ideal pairings for main and matching block account Usenet providers.

 Share Your Usenet Block Account Techniques